sagieramos/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 Write a function that prints 10 times the numbers, from 0 to 14, followed by a new line.
 6. The shortest distance between two points is a straight line Write a function that draws a straight line in the terminal.
+7. I feel like I am diagonally parked in a parallel universe Write a function that draws a diagonal line on the terminal.